pioneers/website/programs/fall-workshops.md

 **Do we have to bring anything?**

-Only lunch money/packed lunch and your printed and signed liability waiver, if you did not provide a signature on the online registration form.
+If you did not provide a signature on the online registration form (coming soon), you must bring your printed and signed liability waiver.

 **Will transportation be provided?**

 No, please make your own arrangements for transportation.
 We recommending carpooling with classmates where possible!

+More questions?
+Contact us at <mailto:education@pioneers.berkeley.edu>.